ishaanshah/GSoC-Proposal/Proposal.md

 - **Artist Origins**: A map showing the locations of artists to which the user listens to.

 ## Sitewide Statistics
-These graphs tell about the sitewide trending artists, albums, and songs.
+These graphs tell about the sitewide trending artists, releases, and recordings.
 This data can also be used to calculate the popularity of the entities.
-Other than that, graphs can be made to show the overall activity on the website like cumulative listens submitted, listens submitted per day.

 # UI Mockups
 This project will add three new views to serve the statistics that are being generated.